-In this post we will see how to use PowerShell Scripts to create & add Shutdown, Restart, Logoff, Switch User, Hibernation Tiles to Windows 10 / 8 Start Screen.
-As you know Windows 8 has a Start Screen replacing the Start Menu.
-And this for many is still the concern as they are used to Windows 7 Start button providing this menu.
-Though I can say, that with bit of learning and using, you will start liking the Start Screen equally – if not more.
+In this post, we will see how to use PowerShell Scripts to create & add Shutdown, Restart, Logoff, Switch User, Hibernation Tiles to Windows 10/8 Start Menu/Screen.
+As you know Windows 8 has a Start Screen replaces the Start Menu.
+And this for many is still the concern as they are used to the Windows 7 Start button providing this menu.
+Though I can say, that with a bit of learning and using, you will start liking the Start Screen equally – if not more.
 But for some Windows 8 users, the main concern is that without the Start menu, it can be a chore to shut down or reboot Windows 8.
 And many of the Windows 8 users want to shutdown Windows 8 with just a click.

-We have already seen 10 different ways you can shutdown or restart Windows 8.
-In this post, we will see how to create a Shutdown, Restart, Switch User, Hibernation and Logoff tile for Windows 8 using Powershell Script.
-You don’t have to worry about knowing coding for script.
+We have already seen 10 different ways you can shut down or restart Windows 8.
+In this post, we will see how to create a Shutdown, Restart, Switch User, Hibernation, and Logoff tile for Windows 8 using Powershell Script.
+You don’t have to worry about knowing to code for the script.
 Microsoft TechNet has made available for download a ready-made script that will do the job for you.
-Just download the script , import and invoke the cmdlet.
+Just download the script, import, and invoke the cmdlet.

 Create Shutdown, Restart, Logoff, Switch User, Hibernate Tiles

 Download CreateWindowsTile.zip from TechNet Script Center, to create creating Shutdown/Restart/Logoff Tiles.
 Unzip and extract the contents.